Temporomandibular joint disorders, also known as TMJ or TMD, cause pain and dysfunction in the jaw joint and surrounding muscles of the head and neck.

 TMJ is most common in women of child-bearing age, but men and children also experience TMJ.
 Symptoms may vary, and not all cases are the same.
 TMJ can also co-exist with other conditions, including sleep disorders such as sleep apnea.

-Dr. Summers can assist you in finding solutions to your TMJ symptoms.
+Drs.
+Summers and Hagerty can assist you in finding solutions to your TMJ symptoms.

 Why Does my Jaw Hurt?

 Pain in the chewing muscles and jaw joints is the most common symptom of TMJ.
 Pain can result from an injury, grinding or clenching, displacement or dislocation of the jaw, sleep apnea, arthritis, and other causes.
 Often, symptoms worsen and ease over time.
 For some people, symptoms are relatively mild and will improve or disappear within weeks or months.
 Other people experience ongoing and debilitating pain.
 Dr. Summers or Dr. Hagerty will check your jaw joints for pain and tenderness.

 Many types of headaches may be caused by TMJ, including tension headaches, migraines and cluster headaches.
 These and other types of headaches can also be connected to your sleep.
 Dr. Summers or Dr. Hagerty can help guide you toward a life free of pain from headaches.

 Sounds in the jaw joint are fairly common.
 Clicking or popping of the jaw without pain or limited movement is usually not a serious problem.
 But painful clicking, popping or grating when you open or close your mouth could indicate a TMJ disorder.
 Dr. Summers or Dr. Hagerty will evaluate your symptoms to determine the best treatment options.

 Is Grinding my Teeth Harmful?